steemit/smt-whitepaper/smt-manual/manual.md

 The fee is destroyed by sending it to `STEEM_NULL_ACCOUNT`.

+### Reset SMT Setup

+If during the course of pre-setup, a parameter is irreversibly misconfigured or the token is placed in an unlaunchable state, you can restart the process using `smt_create_operation`.
+Submit the operation again with no fee and the same NAI and the token will be reset.
+The precision can be changed in this way by issuing the operation with the same NAI but a different precision.
+There must also not be any configured emissions or ICO tiers.
+Doing so will reset the SMT entirely, as if `smt_create_operation` had been broadcast initially.

 ### SMT pre-setup

-Two pre-setup operations are included: `smt_setup_inflation_operation` and `smt_setup_parameters`.
+Several pre-setup operations are included: `smt_setup_ico_tier_operation`, `smt_setup_emissions_operation`, `smt_set_setup_parameters`, and
+`smt_set_runtime_parameters`.
 These operations must be issued after `smt_create_operation`, and before `smt_setup_operation`.
 They may be issued in the same transaction, or in prior blocks.

 The reason pre-setup operations are not made a part of `smt_setup_operation` is to allow a large number of pre-setup operations to be executed over multiple blocks.

-If during the course of pre-setup, a parameter is irreversibly misconfigured or the token is placed in an unlaunchable state, you can restart the process using `smt_create_operation`.
-Submit the operation again with no fee and the same NAI and the token will be reset.
-The precision can be changed in this way by issuing the operation with the same NAI but a different precision.

 ### SMT setup